-Andrew Childs, co-director of QuICS, is an associate professor in the Department of Computer Science and the Institute for Advanced Computer Studies (UMIACS).
+Andrew Childs, co-director of QuICS, is a professor in the Department of Computer Science and the Institute for Advanced Computer Studies (UMIACS).

 Childs's research interests are in the theory of quantum information processing, especially quantum algorithms.